-Did you know that a little over 200 billion apps were downloaded worldwide in 2019?
-However, the user retention rate for mobile apps stood at 32% this year.
+Did you know that over 200 billion apps were downloaded worldwide in 2019?
+However, the user retention rate for mobile apps stood at 32%.
 If these numbers are anything to go by, they clearly indicate that while it may be tough to get your app downloaded, it’s tougher to engage and retain users and make them return to your app.

 However, consistently delivering in-app experiences that delight can be tricky.
 How do you ensure that each and every element, page, and feature of your mobile app adds up to an enticeful experience and moves the user down the conversion funnel?
 One way to get there is by harnessing the power of experimentation; and here’s where mobile app testing steps in.

-Mobile app testing is a form of A/B testing wherein different user segments are presented with different variations of an in-app experience to determine which one induces a desired action from the user or has a positive (or better) impact on app key metrics.
-By consistently figuring out what works for your mobile app and what doesn’t, you can systematically optimize it for your desired metrics and unlock limitless growth opportunities for your business that were always lurking in plain sight.
+Mobile app testing is a form of A/B testing wherein various user segments are presented with different variations of an in-app experience to determine which one induces the desired action from them or has a positive (or better) impact on app key metrics.
+By figuring out what works for your mobile app and what doesn’t, you can systematically optimize it for your desired metrics and unlock limitless growth opportunities for your business that were always lurking in plain sight.

-Server-side testing is more robust and is built for fairly complex tests; implementation directly on the server allows you to experiment deep within your stack and run more sophisticated tests, that are beyond the scope of cosmetic or UI-based changes.
-Mobile app testing encompasses all capabilities of server-side testing, and allows marketers and product managers to optimize their end-to-end user experiences.
+Server-side testing is more robust and built for fairly complex tests.
+Implementation directly on the server allows you to experiment deep within your stack and run more sophisticated tests, that are beyond the scope of cosmetic or UI-based changes.
+Mobile app testing encompasses all capabilities of server-side testing and allows marketers and product managers to optimize their end-to-end user experiences.

 Why Should You Use Mobile App Testing?